crukci-bioinformatics/ampliconseq/README.md

-blacklistedVariants                      |                 | CSV/TSV file containing blacklisted variants that will be filtered (Chromosome, Position, Ref, Alt columns required) referenceGenomeFasta                     | /reference_data/GRCh37.fa | FASTA file containing the reference genome sequence (must be indexed and have an accompanying sequence dictionary) vepAnnotation                            | false           | Annotate variants with Ensembl VEP vepCacheDir                              | vep_cache       | Directory in which Ensembl VEP cache files are installed vepSpecies                               | homo_sapiens    | The species name of the VEP annotation cache vepAssembly                              | GRCh37          | The genome assembly of the VEP annotation cache outputDir                                |                 | Directory to which output files are written
+blacklistedVariants                      |                 | CSV/TSV file containing blacklisted variants that will be filtered (Chromosome, Position, Ref, Alt columns required) referenceGenomeFasta                     | /reference_data/GRCh37.fa | FASTA file containing the reference genome sequence (must be indexed and have an accompanying sequence dictionary) vepAnnotation                            | false           | Annotate variants with Ensembl VEP vepCacheDir                              | /reference_data/vep_cache | Directory in which Ensembl VEP cache files are installed vepSpecies                               | homo_sapiens    | The species name of the VEP annotation cache vepAssembly                              | GRCh37          | The genome assembly of the VEP annotation cache outputDir                                |                 | Directory to which output files are written